silverstripe/silverstripe-environmentcheck/readme.md

  * `$result->Details()`: A `DataObjectSet` of details about the result of each check in the suite.

 See `EnvironmentChecker.ss` to see how these can be used to build a UI.

+## Versioning

+This library follows [Semver](http://semver.org).
+According to Semver, you will be able to upgrade to any minor or patch version of this library without any breaking changes to the public API.
+Semver also requires that we clearly define the public API for this library.

+All methods, with `public` visibility, are part of the public API.
+All other methods are not part of the public API.
+Where possible, we'll try to keep `protected` methods backwards-compatible in minor/patch versions, but if you're overriding methods then please test your work before upgrading.

+## Reporting Issues

+Please [create an issue](http://github.com/silverstripe-labs/silverstripe-environmentalcheck/issues) for any bugs you've found, or features you're missing.